Podgórze

-Brief history
+Podgórze (German: Josefstadt) is a district of Kraków, Poland, situated on the right (southern) bank of the Vistula River, at the foot of Lasota Hill.
+The district was subdivided in 1990 into six new districts, see present-day districts of Kraków for more details.

+History

 The oldest man-made structure in Podgórze is the Krakus Mound (Kopiec Krakusa) on Lasota Hill, believed to be the grave of the legendary prince Krakus.
 It is the largest prehistoric mound in Poland and one of the best view points in the city.

+The name Podgórze roughly translates as the base of a hill.
+Initially a small settlement, in the years following the First Partition of Poland the town's development was promoted by the Austria-Hungary Emperor Joseph II who in 1784 granted it the city status, as the Royal Free City of Podgórze.
+In the following years it was a self-governing administrative unit.
+After the Third Partition of Poland in 1795 and the takeover of the entire city by the Empire, Podgórze lost its political role of an independent suburb across the river from the Old Town.

 The Austrian bridge named Carl's Bridge (Karls Brücke), linking Podgórze with the Kraków proper across the Vistula was built in 1802.
 This wooden structure located between today's Mostowa and Brodzińskiego streets, survived only until 1813 when it was destroyed in a flood.